RicNord/configparser-override/README.md

 [![Build
 Status](https://github.com/RicNord/configparser-override/actions/workflows/ci.yaml/badge.svg)](https://github.com/RicNord/configparser-override/actions)

-`ConfigParserOverride` enhances the
-[ConfigParser](https://docs.python.org/3/library/configparser.html) by allowing
-you to override options from a configuration file or add new options using;
-environment variables and directly assigned key-value arguments.
+`ConfigParserOverride` enhances the pyhton standard library built-in [ConfigParser](https://docs.python.org/3/library/configparser.html) by allowing you to override or add new options using; environment variables and directly assigned key-value arguments.

 > **NOTE:** This package only depends on the Python Standard Library!

 ## Features

-- Read configuration from one or more files.
 - Override configuration options with environment variables.
 - Override configuration options with directly assigned arguments.
-- Optional environment variable prefix support.
-- Convert configuration objects to a dataclass and cast the values to predefined datatypes.
+- Convert configuration object to a dataclass and cast the values to predefined datatypes.
-- Find and collect configuration files in conventional locations
+- Find and collect configuration files in conventional locations based on your operating system.

 ## Install